rlopezba1/computer_pc/readme.md

 ### Features Left to implement

-- There are still many potential implementations to be developed on this website, such as implementing recipe ratings to find out which ones have the most scores, or adding weekly menus.
+- There are still many potential implementations to be developed on this website, such as implementing product ratings to find out which ones have the most scores.

 ## Technologies Used